The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-Later, the conclusion on $1/R_{\rm H}$ tending to zero, drawn by Field and Rosenbaum, was supported by Dai {\it et al.}.\cite{Dai.etal.93} These authors studied the behavior of the Hall coefficient of crystalline Si:B.\cite{Dai.etal.93} In this case, the $T$ dependence of $1/R_{\rm H}$ was extrapolated to $T = 0$ by means of augmented power law fits.
-However, according to Fig.\ 2 of Ref.\ \onlinecite{Dai.etal.93}, one needs to be very cautious again: For the two samples closest to the MIT, having dopant concentrations, $n$, of 4.11 and $4.16 \times 10^{18}\ {\rm cm}^{-3}$, the adjusted augmented power laws well approximate the experimental data only within rather small $T$ intervals.
-As we will see in Subsect.\ IV.C, at least the sample with $n = 4.11 \times 10^{18}\ {\rm cm}^{-3}$ is presumably in fact insulating, so that, in this case, $1/R_{\rm H}$ would likely tend to zero if $T$ were diminished further.
-Therefore, when the MIT is approached from the metallic side, $R_{\rm H}(T = 0,n)$ may well tend to a finite value.
+Dai et al.\ extrapolated the $T$ dependence of $1/R_{\rm H}$ to $T = 0$ by adjusting the parameters of the ansatz $1 / R_{\rm H}(T) = 1 / R_{\rm H}(0) + m_{\rm H}\,T^{1/2}$, see Figure 2 of Ref.\ \onlinecite{Dai.etal.93}.
+In checking the authors' conclusions from this plot, doubts arise from two problems: (i) For the two samples with the lowest dopant concentrations, $n = 4.16$ and $4.11 \times 10^{18}\ {\rm cm}^{-3}$, the adjusted augmented power laws well approximate the experimental data only within rather small $T$ intervals.
+For the former sample, the width of the corresponding $T^{1/2}$ range roughly equals the extrapolation gap, while, for the latter sample, it is even considerably smaller than the gap. (ii) As we will see in Subsection 4.3, at least the sample with $n = 4.11 \times 10^{18}\ {\rm cm}^{-3}$ is presumably in fact insulating, so that, in this case, $1/R_{\rm H}$ would likely tend to zero if $T$ were diminished further, in contradiction to the extrapolation by Dai et al..

+Because of these two problems, one cannot be sure of the interpretation of the $R_{\rm H}(T,n)$ data for Si:B in Ref.\ \onlinecite{Dai.etal.93}, too.
+In our opinion, these data are not sufficient to exclude that $\lim_{T \rightarrow 0} 1/R_{\rm H}(T,n)$ might tend to a nonzero value when the MIT is approached from the metallic side.

-Finally, let us consider the study of the Hall effect in Si:As by Koon and Castner.\cite{Koo.Cas} This work addresses both sides of the MIT rather than only the metallic side as Refs.\ \onlinecite{Fie.Ros} and \onlinecite{Dai.etal.93}.
-According to Fig.\ 4(b) of Ref.\ \onlinecite{Koo.Cas}, it seems not unlikely that $R_{\rm H}$ depends on $T$ and $n$ qualitatively in the same way as the resistivity $\rho$.
+Finally, let us consider the study of the Hall effect in Si:As by Koon and Castner.\cite{Koo.Cas.88,Koo.Cas.90} This investigation addresses both sides of the MIT rather than only the metallic side as Refs.\ \onlinecite{Fie.Ros} and \onlinecite{Dai.etal.93} do: Figure 4b of Ref.\ \onlinecite{Koo.Cas.90} presents $R_{\rm H}(T)$ for three metallic and one insulating samples.
+According to this plot, it seems not unlikely that $|R_{\rm H}|$ depends on $T$ and $n$ qualitatively in the same way as the resistivity $\rho$.

+This similarity motivates the following hypothesis: In case the MIT is discontinuous (in contrast to the perspective taken by Koon and Castner), $|\lim_{T \rightarrow 0} 1/R_{\rm H}(T,n)|$ may tend to a finite minimum metallic value when the MIT is approached from the metallic side and jump to zero at the MIT itself.
+For dimensional reasons, compare Appendix A, this minimum metallic value should be proportional to the critical dopant concentration, $n_{\rm c}$.
+The above hypothesis may be supported by the compilation of data presented in Figure 3 of Ref.\ \onlinecite{Koo.Cas.88}, although with the exception of the Ge:Sb points from Ref.\ \onlinecite{Fie.Ros} included therein.
+Because, however, Ref.\ \onlinecite{Fie.Ros} does not report $T$ dependences of $R_{\rm H}$, see above, it remains open whether or not these Ge:Sb data are a valid counterexample to our hypothesis.